 Chest X-rays can be used to determine if infection is present in your lungs.
 However, chest X-rays won’t show your type of pneumonia.
 Blood tests can provide a better picture of the type of pneumonia.
 Also, blood tests are necessary to see if the infection is in your bloodstream.

-- Chest computed tomography (CT scan): A CT scan is similar to an X-ray, but the pictures provided by this method are highly detailed.
+- A CT scan of the chest is similar to an X-ray, but the pictures provided by this method are highly detailed.
 This painless test provides a clear and precise picture of the chest and lungs.

-- Sputum test: This test will examine the sputum (the mucus you cough up) to determine what type of pneumonia is present.
+- This sputum test involves examining the sputum (the mucus you cough up) to determine what type of pneumonia is present.

-- Pleural fluid test: If there is fluid apparent in the pleural space (the space between the tissue that covers the outside of your lungs and the inside of your chest cavity), a fluid sample can be taken to help determine if the pneumonia is bacterial or viral.
+- If there is fluid apparent in the pleural space (the space between the tissue that covers the outside of your lungs and the inside of your chest cavity), a fluid sample can be taken to help determine if the pneumonia is bacterial or viral.

-- Pulse oximetry: This test measures the level of oxygen blood saturation by attaching a small sensor to your finger.
-Pneumonia can prevent normal oxygenation of blood.
+- A pulse oximetry test measures the level of oxygen blood saturation by attaching a small sensor to your finger.
+Pneumonia can prevent normal oxygenation of the blood.

-- Bronchoscopy: When antibiotics fail, this method is used to view the airways inside the lungs to determine if blocked airways are contributing to the pneumonia.
+- When antibiotics fail, a bronchoscopy can be used to view the airways inside the lungs to determine if blocked airways are contributing to the pneumonia.